AhmedGabr496/EmailAttachment_TestAutomation_Framwork/README.md

-# Vodafone Egypt VIS Test automation technical assesment
+# Vodafone Egypt VIS Test automation technical assessment
 ### A Test automation FramWork that automates the process of sending an email attachment and Verify the received email.